KYOMU404/SFH.YotogiCAM/README.md

 ### 4. Prop TV
 *   **Spawn TV**: Spawns the in-game monitor prop (`Odogu_ShinShitsumu_Monitor`).
 *   **Transform**: Move and rotate the TV freely using sliders or text input.
 *   **Video Playback**: Load and play video files from your computer directly onto the TV prop.
+You can use .ine files for COM3D2
 *   **Profiles**: Save and load TV positions and video paths.

 ### 5. Kiss & Body Reactions